bloominstituteoftechnology/auth-hoc/README.md

 # LS-Client-Auth

-## Packages

-* `redux-thunk`
-* `cors`

-## Topics

-*	Redux Thunk
-* localStorage
-* axios's config object
-* http headers

 ## Assignment

-Clone down this project.
-Run `npm i`.
 Start your MongoDB server by running `mongod` from the command line.
-Start up your (completed) server from the server Auth sprint.
-If your implementation isn't complete, feel free to clone down from the solution repository.
+Start up your Auth server that we extended in the mini lab.

 Complete the SignUp component.
-When the user fills out the form you should send and axios POST request to the server to save the user to the database.
-If successful then you should save the provided JWT to localStorage and then redirect the user to `/users`.
+When the user fills out the form you should send an axios POST request to the server to save the user to the database.
+From there, the user will be redirected to the `/signin` page to login.
+Upon successful login, the server will be persisting their session, and the user should be able to get a list of all the users currently stored in the database (you'll want to test this by registering a bunch of users).

+You'll also need to complete the `RequireAuth` higher-order component in `/components/HOC`.
+This higher-order component wraps the `users` component to ensure that only authorized users can view that component.

-User the existing code as a reference.
+There's lots of starter code in this repo that you can use as a reference.

-You will also need to make sure that your server is using the `cors` middleware.
-Instructions for adding cors:
-* `npm i --save cors`
-* `const cors = require('cors');`
-* `app.use(cors());`
+## Extra Credit
+Clone down [this](https://github.com/SunJieMing/LS-Auth/tree/solution) repository, which is an auth server implementation that handles sessions with JWTs instead of sessions.
+Refactor your client to interface with this server and persist JWTs in localStorage.

 ## Insanity Mode
 Build the entire client from scratch and duplicate this functionality.
-I highly encourage you all to attempt this if you finish the project early.
+It is highly encouraged that you attempt this if you finish the project early.